jmdelouis/FOSCAT/README.md

 ## the concept

 The foscat genesis has been built to synthesise data (2D or Healpix) using Cross Scattering Transform.
-For detailled method description please refer to https://arxiv.org/abs/2207.12527.
+For a detailed method description please refer to https://arxiv.org/abs/2207.12527.
 This algorithm could be effectively usable for component separation (e.g. denoising).

+A demo package for this process can be found at https://github.com/jmdelouis/FOSCAT_DEMO.

 ## usage